On the Efficiency of Energy Markets with Non-Merchant Storage: Proofs

 which replace the full-horizon KKT condition

-As we in the perfect foresight case set $E\up{end} = e^*_H$, KKT condition \eqref{eq:fixed_lem} holds for any optimal primal solution to the full-horizon problem.
+The assumption of perfect foresight implies that $E^{\mathrm{end}} = e^*_H$.
+Therefore, KKT condition \eqref{eq:fixed_lem} holds for any optimal primal solution to the full-horizon problem.
 As for condition \eqref{eq:KKT_replace}, we can see that it is satisfied by the optimal solution to the full-horizon problem in case $\xi' = \rho_{H+1}^*$.

-Therefore, any optimal solution to the full-horizon problem, augmented with $\xi' = \rho_{H+1}^*$, also satisfies the KKT conditions for the split problem.
-As the KKT conditions are sufficient for convex problems, this means that this solution is also an optimal solution to the split-horizon problem. \end{proof}
+Therefore, any optimal solution to the full-horizon problem, augmented with $\xi' = \rho_{H+1}^*$, also satisfies the KKT conditions for the split-horizon problem.
+As the KKT conditions are sufficient for convex problems, this means that this solution is also an optimal solution to the split-horizon problem. \end{proof} \end{appendices}